 Special tools and ingredients:

-- While most Worcestershire sauce is gluten free (check your labels to be sure!), if you are strict Paleo or Whole 30, you will need to make your own as commercial varieties have sugar.
+- While most Worcestershire sauce is gluten free (check your labels to be sure!), if you are strict paleo or Whole30, you will need to make your own as commercial varieties have sugar.
+It’s OK to leave it out all together for ease, plenty of additional flavor left!

 - I absolutely SWEAR by my 12″ cast iron pan for cooking—-nothing compares to the browning capabilities of this bad boy, and it is PERFECT for these fajitas!!